Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 Feel better and was able to attend Mass.
 An international sports meeting was held during the

 morning.
-It was controlled by Japs & POWs were allowed to compete in most events.
-The blin
+It was controlled by the Japs and POWs were allowed to compete in most events.
+The blind

-horse and [[?]] jockey events and the five men with tent tied to bamboos race were very funny.
-POWs.
+horse and sand jockey race and the 5 men with feet tied to bamboo race were very funny.
+POWs

-the day with a P.T. display and finished up with a public [[dismiss?]].
-Prizes were pencils, [[?]]
+the day with a P.T. display and finished up with a public dismiss.
+Prizes were pencils, various

 books, tooth paste, etc. In the afternoon there were 3 soccer matches, Jap v Jap, Br v Dutch,

-AlF officers v O.Rs.
-At night the band marched past the Guard House to the specially erected
+AIF officers v O.R.s At night the base marched through the camp, across to the Jap

 items.
 I went on later with Col Hamilton for ½ an hour and saw a romance in a flower